2023 Best Fine & Studio Arts Bachelor's Degree Schools in New York

 Read full report on Fine & Studio Arts at New York University

-With a ranking of #6, Marist College did quite well on this year’s best schools for fine and studio arts students working on their bachelor’s degree.
-Located in the large suburb of Poughkeepsie, Marist is a private not-for-profit college with a moderately-sized student population.
+Marist College landed the #6 spot in the 2023 rankings for the best bachelor’s degree fine and studio arts programs.
+Located in the suburb of Poughkeepsie, Marist is a private not-for-profit school with a moderately-sized student population.

 The average amount in student loans that Fine Arts majors at Cooper Union take out while working on their Bachelor's Degree is $14,392.